dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-04-12-3-windows-build-agent-for-vsts.md

 tags: [Azure, Visual Studio Team Services, v1]

 ---
-A build agent runs your configured build and release tasks.
+A build agent runs your configured build and release tasks on your own hardware.

 When you sign up for Visual Studio Team Services you are allocated a given amount of build/release hours for free.
 After this you will have to either buy more or create your own Build Agent.

+This article walks you through creating a dedicated build agent.

 - Select Windows based Build Agent for VSTS from the Azure Marketplace
 ![](/images/New-Windows-Build-Agent-01-01.png)